 We Perform Inspections Nationwide

-Cliff Kapson Consulting Ltd. is available for inspections, consultations, and expert witness testimony throughout the United States.
+Cliff Kapson Consulting Ltd. is available for inspections and consultations throughout the United States.
 Please contact us toll free at 888-304-3437 or email us at email@example.com and we will respond to your inquiry within 24 hours.

 Many homes with either natural or manufactured stone siding (commonly referred to as stone veneer or SV) are experiencing moisture intrusion and/or damage related issues associated with improper installation.
 Due to the potential for moisture related damage, inspection of the stone veneer by a specialist is necessary to determine the current condition and performance of the exterior stone.

 This special inspection includes an evaluation of the installation of the SV to ensure that the installation conforms with best building practices and “stone industry standards,” as outlined by the Masonry Veneer Manufacturers Association (MVMA) and Natural Stone Veneer Installation Guidelines.
 Our inspection is not a code inspection, nor is it intended to be a representation of compliance or noncompliance with national, state or local building codes.

 Stone Inspection Protocol

 Manufactured Stone Veneer (SV), Cultured Stone, Adhered Concrete Masonry Veneer (ACMV), there are many different names for the product.
 However, this inspection protocol will refer to the product as Stone Veneer or SV.